 While they may be the biggest, the HSLDA is certainly not the only lobbying organization fighting to maintain homeschool freedoms.
 Some other national lobbying groups include the Association of HomeSchool Attorneys (AHSA), the Alliance for the Separation of School and State, and the Cato Institute.
 Different states also have their own lobbying groups for home educators.
-For more insight into how lobbyists and their organizations work and their vital role, read this account from 2009 from one such group in Missouri.
+For more insight into how lobbyists and their organizations work and their vital role, read this account to see what was accomplished in the 2021-2022 school year.

 How Can I Help Protect Homeschool Rights?